PoutineSyropErable/config_zsh/readme.md

 # Backup existing ~/.zshrc if it exists, using numbered backups
 [ -f ~/.zshrc ] && mv --backup=numbered ~/.zshrc ~/.zshrc.bak
+#--backup == numbered is not posix complient, so figure it out.

 cd ~/.config/zsh